suixinsuo/olympus-protocol/docs/Using Components.md

 ## Using Olympus components.

-[This is second part of GetStarted tutorial and we use same files]
+[This is the second part of GetStarted tutorial.
+We use the same files as in the first part of the tutorial to demonstrate using Olympus components]

-Olympus offer a great variety of components that allow us to increase the capability of the fund with only a few lines.
-In this scenario we want to give some guarantee to our investors that his money is not going to be wasted in buy/sell transactions by the owner.
-We will allow the owner only to make operations on a concrete token once every 1 week.
+Olympus offers a great variety of components that allows us to increase the capability of any fund with only a few lines.
+In this scenario we want to give some guarantee to our investors that their money is not going to be wasted in buy/sell transactions by the owner.
+We will allow the owner to only make operations on a concrete token once per week.

-In order to accomplish that, we need a set of new variables and logics, hopefully, we can also use the interface `LockerContainer` that will allow us to create any kind of timers in our fund.
-You can check [LockerProvider ABI](http://broken-link) in the documentation.
+In order to accomplish that, we need a set of new variables and logic.
+We can also use the interface `LockerContainer` that will allow us to create any kind of timers in our fund.
+You can check the [LockerProvider ABI](http://broken-link) in the documentation.

 1. We import the Locker interface